Musicians of all ages performing great music

 The Fine Arts Building in which we perform was opened in 1964, and the following academic year was a festival of the arts at Kalamazoo College.
 The capstone event of this year-long celebration was the visit of Aaron Copland to campus – in May of 1965, almost exactly 60 years before this concert’s date – to receive an honorary doctorate and to preside over performances of contemporary music, including his own.
 Accordingly, we’ll celebrate Copland with his music – the sunny Outdoor Overture and the epic ballet music to Billy the Kid – but also with the varied voices of several other American composers, contemporary to our present day: the ominous and obsessive strains of local composer Philip Rugel, the melancholy beauty of Mary Watkins, the frenetic energy of percussionist/composer Andy Akiho, and the cheeky, neo-Baroque high spirits of Viet Cuong.
 And in the process, we will feature some brilliant and virtuosic woodwind solo playing from within the orchestra (co-principal oboists Luke Conklin and Kaethe Durham) as well as from a guest soloist (K College instructor and bassoonist Jason Kramer).

-Tickets to our two Dalton Theatre performances are available at the door, and cost $7 for general admission, $3 for students, and are free for students of Kalamazoo College.
+Tickets to our fall and spring performances are available at the door, and cost $7 for general admission, $3 for students, and are free for students of Kalamazoo College.
 Tickets for our Chenery performance can be purchased in advance and are available through Kalamazoo Choral Arts.

 Follow Us